 \subsection{Bottleneck TSP (BTSP)}

 The variant we are going to solve now is the TSP with bottleneck.
-The problem is to find the route which minimizes the cost of the highest-cost edge of the route.
-The applications of this problem are multiple, such as bus route planning or the design of plate drilling routes.
+The problem is to find the route that minimizes the cost of the highest-cost edge of the route.
+The applications of this problem are multiple, such as planning bus routes or designing plate drilling routes.